Mohamed-Manessouri/Smart_Bin/README.md

 Computer to run the AI model.
 Software Requirements
 Arduino IDE.
-Python (with libraries like TensorFlow, OpenCV, and PySerial).
+Python (pytorch, OpenCV, and PySerial).

+* 🚀 How to run
+1) Upload the 3 .ino files in each arduino board.
+2) Run the streamandsend.py on you local machine.